SkelleyBelly/carbonite/content/blog/js-exchange-talk/index.md

 ##### Benefits for AND:
 We have some of the leading minds in software development here at AND, but we are very "internal".
 We have such an active and extensive internal community that we often choose to have our Techy Discussions just between ourselves.
 This is great for upskilling ANDis but means that we are very quiet on external forums, blogs and meetups..
 Nobody knows about us.
 We can change that by speaking at these sorts of events.

-Speaking at these events and growing the company's "eminence" has many obvious benefits including more and better choice of both clients and talent as well as gaining recogition for the amazing work that we do.
+Speaking at these events and growing the company's "eminence" has many obvious benefits including more and better choice of both clients and talent as well as gaining recognition for the amazing work that we do.

 ##### Benefits for the Client:
 In order to get buy-in from the client, it's really important that they understand how they benefit from you doing this talk.
 You need to be able convince them that enabling you to talk about their project in an external forum is a good idea.

 One of the main drivers in my talk was Developer Hiring.
 At AND we are often building in house development capability at the same time as building a solution.
-One of the best ways to attract talent to the clients organisation is to show off the new and amazing technology we are developing or the amazing developer experience we are creating in the Client's organisation.
+One of the best ways to attract talent to the client's organisation is to show off the new and amazing technology we are developing or the amazing developer experience we are creating in the client's organisation.

 But there are other reasons too!
 Any publicity is good publicity right?
 A client might be happy that you are showcasing the digital transformation they are going through, or the planned or delivered improvements to their service or website.